📞 +91 98181 67102 | ✉️ alok@skmehta.co.in

 Is this mapping tool official?

-No. This is an independent reference tool maintained by CA Alok Kumar, based on the CBDT Section-to-Clause correspondence released with the Income-tax Act, 2025.
+No. This is an independent reference tool maintained by CA Alok Kumar.
+Every mapping was re-verified in July 2026 against the section-correspondence table in the ICAI Bare Law publication of the Income-tax Act, 2025 (as enacted), read with the CBDT Section-to-Clause correspondence.
 For any specific case, please consult a qualified professional.

 What about the Income-tax Rules, 1962?